Updated: November 2021

-Without compromising their rules or affecting the wildlife, some national parks have started a Bark Ranger program.
-Originally meant to educate visitors with pets about the park’s rules, the program has become so popular that it’s spreading quickly.
+Without compromising their rules or affecting the wildlife, some national parks are inviting dogs to become BARK Rangers.
+Originally meant to educate visitors with pets about the park’s pet policies, the program has become so popular that it’s spreading quickly.

-Below you’ll find a list of national parks where your pup can become a Bark Ranger.
+Below you’ll find a list of national parks where your pup can join the leagues of BARK Rangers.

-The Bark Ranger program was introduced as a way to encourage responsible national park travel with dogs.
+The national parks introduced the BARK Ranger program as a way to encourage responsible national park travel with dogs.
+It’s a fun way to make pet owners aware of the park’s rules regarding pets.

 BARK stands for: